-Insurance companies take a wide range of
+Insurance companies take a wide range of factors into

-factors into consideration when determining how much you will have to pay in premiums.
+consideration when determining how much you will have to pay in premiums.
 These include:

-Amount of Coverage Purchased
+• Amount of Coverage Purchased

 The higher the policy's maximum coverage limits, the higher your premium will be.
-You may be able to get away with the minimums required by your state, but go ahead and ask for pricing on higher limits before making that decision.
+You may be able to get away with the minimums required by your state, but ask for pricing on higher limits before making that decision.
 Depending on the other factors listed below, you may be able to substantially increase your protection for a very modest increase in your premiums.